Italy - Factors to watch on Sept. 30

 Representatives of Italian state railways FS, infrastructure group Atlantia and U.S. carrier Delta could meet again on Tuesday to try to smooth out divergences over a rescue plan for ailing Alitalia, officially due on Oct.
 15, daily Il Messaggero said on Saturday.

-The Italian broadcaster holds a board meeting on first half results (1400 GMT), followed by conference call (1600 GMT).

 The Italian bank has shortlisted Hines, Coima, Partners group and France’s Ardian to present binding offers for a real estate portfolio it plans to sell, Il Sole 24 Ore said on Saturday, adding binding offers are expected by mid-October.
-All preliminary offers valued the portfolio around 80 million euros, the report said.
+All preliminary offers valued the portfolio at around 80 million euros, the report said.

-The holding group and its unit Clessidra SGR, a private equity firm, have got an investment capacity of over 2.5 billion euros, Italmobiliare’s Chief Executive Carlo Pesenti said in an interview with La Repubblica published on Sunday.
-Pesenti said investments will focus on Italian companies, in industries such as food, fashion, design, healthcare and technology.
-La Repubblica added that Italmobiliare alone has got up to 425 million euros to invest in Italian companies.
+The holding group and its Clessidra SGR unit, a private equity firm, have an investment capacity of more than 2.5 billion euros, Italmobiliare Chief Executive Carlo Pesenti said in an interview with la Repubblica on Sunday.
+Pesenti said investments would focus on Italian companies in industries such as food, fashion, design, healthcare and technology.
+La Repubblica added that Italmobiliare alone had up to 425 million euros to invest in Italian companies.

 Cristiano Ronaldo helped the Turin side to continue their unbeaten start to the Serie A season with a comfortable 2-0 home victory over SPAL on Saturday.